The AI Layoff Trap: Policy Instruments

 \begin{proposition}[Partial coalitions cannot eliminate the wedge] Let $\kk > 0$ and suppose the equilibrium is interior.
 A coalition of $M$ firms that jointly maximizes its members' combined profit chooses the common automation rate

 The residual over-automation wedge relative to the cooperative optimum is

 The wedge vanishes only when $M = \nn$: only the grand coalition replicates the cooperative optimum. \end{proposition}

-The intuition is that a coalition of $M$ firms internalizes $M/\nn$ of the aggregate demand loss, but the remaining fraction $(1 - M/\nn)$ is still externalized onto non-members.
+The intuition is that a coalition of $M$ firms internalizes $M/\nn$ of the aggregate demand loss; the rest accrues to non-members who enjoy the coalition's restraint without bearing its cost.
+This is the classic free-rider problem of collective restraint, whose sign-flipped twin is the under-provision of trade credit among rival suppliers, which similarly worsens as the market fragments \citep{chod2019trade}.
 Four features of the automation externality prevent the grand coalition from forming.
 First, voluntary agreements are not self-enforcing: in the frictionless limit (\Cref{cor:frictionless}), automation is strictly dominant, so a coalition member gains from deviating regardless of whether others honor the agreement.
 This is not a coordination failure that communication can resolve; the Prisoner's Dilemma structure means no non-binding arrangement is stable.
 With convex costs ($\kk > 0$), the deviation incentive is continuous but still positive.
 Second, the externality is multilateral and diffuse.
 The Coase Theorem's canonical applications involve bilateral or small-number settings; here, each of $\nn$ firms imposes demand losses on all $\nn - 1$ others.
 Each firm's individual contribution to the demand loss is $\ell\LL/\nn$, too small to motivate any single negotiation yet too large in aggregate to ignore.
 This is precisely the large-numbers setting in which \citet{coase1960problem} himself acknowledged that private bargaining breaks down.
 Third, the automation rate $\alpha_i$ is not contractible among firms: it is an internal organizational choice that rival firms cannot observe or verify, making binding private agreements impractical.
 Fourth, automation decisions involve large sunk costs and are substantially irreversible, so even in a repeated setting, trigger-strategy punishments cannot undo a deviation; a firm that delays while rivals proceed loses market share (see \Cref{sec:phi} below); and large $\nn$ makes defection harder to detect and punishment harder to sustain.